ems-project/elasticms-demo/README.md

 - `npm`: Run a npm console (in a docker run container)
 - `update-local-configs`: Update the local config files from elasticms (pull everything)

+## Overwrite local scripts

+You may want to overwrite some bash scripts (i.e. `demo-preview.sh`).
+For example if you are not using the provided docker-compose.yml file (i.e. the elasticms-demo projet is deployed in a Swarm cluster with existing traefik, postgfres, ... services).
+If those overwrite are defined in a prior path folder (PATH environment variable).
+The scripts `bootstrap` and `update-local-config` will continue to work.

 ## Troubleshooting

 ### FAQ